artulloss/Hotbar/README.md

 If you don't have them automatically appear, you can still call them by calling the command `hotbar {identifier} {player}`

-*Note that this command can only be called by the console*

 #### Command format

 For every item you need to add commands in order to do things.